Getting Rid of Mold and Mildew Onboard

 As we often do when testing large groups of boat maintenance products, we narrowed the field after the first round of testing, and let the top products duke it out in a clean-off.

 In this test, the group of finalists was a large one: Eight cleaners did well at cleaning the vinyl cushions and moved on to face the life jacket, which was covered with dark black mildew stains.
-They were Spray Nine, Klean-Strip, Marykate, MDR Amazon’s Amazing cleaner, Boat Armor, 3M, Star brite, and Sudbury.
+They were Spray Nine, Klean-Strip, Marykate, MDR Amazon’s Amazing cleaner, 3M, Star brite, and Sudbury.

 Only one cleaner was effective at cleaning the life jacket: the high-chlorine-content Klean-Strip Mildew Stain Remover, a product manufactured by W.M.
 Barr & Co. in Memphis, Tenn.
 The website describes the product as a "professional strength cleaner."
 The Klean-Strip line includes paint strippers, thinners and solvents, rust remover, and gum and adhesive removers.